kodify/frontend-test/README.md

 This process can take anywhere between 10-30 mins depending on your internet connection (it will need to download a VM of around 445 MB)

-To login to this new VM type:
+To login to this new VM, if your host machine is running OSX/Linux/Unix , you can type:

     vagrant ssh

+If your host machine is under windows, you have to install any ssh client, such as putty, and login to 127.0.0.2 , port 2222, with the next credentials:

+    user: vagrant
+    pass: vagrant

 ### ( OPTION B ) Using your own environment

 your system needs to be compliant with symfony2 requirements: http://symfony.com/doc/2.0/reference/requirements.html